gosu-lang/ragnardb/README.md

 Within this (ragnardb) project, take the following steps:

-1. Settings -> Plugins -> Install Plugin from disk..., then look for and install "Intellij plugin development with Maven".
+1. Settings -> Plugins -> Browse Repositories..., then look for and install "Intellij plugin development with Maven".
 Restart IJ if necessary.
 2. Maven Projects -> Profiles -> enable "ij"
   * The project module "gosu-custom-types-plugin" icon should now look like a... plug
 3. Create a plugin SDK, if not existing already.